-I got up at 4:30 AM and after preparing myself for the day, I saw on Trainorders.com that Nathan's video was the video of the day and he was really happy.
-I walked over to the Clarion Hotel and walked straight onto the Crew Bus for the train.Iowa Northern Railway History
+I arose at 4:30 AM and after preparing myself for the day, I saw on Trainorders.com that Nathan's video was the video of the day and he was really happy.
+I walked over to the Clarion Hotel and walked straight onto the crew bus for the train.Iowa Northern Railway History

-I got off the crew bus and walked to rear of our train.
+I walked off the crew bus and made my way to the rear of our train.

 Our train at the Smith-Dow Yard.

-Iowa Northern F40PH 678.
-I started on the Friday story while we waited to leave for our boarding area for this morning.
+Iowa Northern F40PH 678, ex.
+Ferromex 241, nee Amtrak 241 built by Electro-Motive Division in 1977.
+I started writing the Friday story while we waited to leave for our boarding area for this morning.

-We took the turn into the ADM Plant Yard.
+We took the turn into the Archer-Daniels-Midland plant yard.

-The Crandic power was waiting for us to clear.
+The Crandic power waiting for us to clear.

-Our train took the curve in the ADM Plant Yard.
+Our train took the curve in the yard.

-Our train reached the Corn Sweetner Yard wye and we went around to the right like we did yesterday morning.
+Our train reached the Corn Sweetner yard wye and we went to the right as we did yesterday morning.

-Once we started going this way my new rail mileage will begin.
+Once we started going this way, my new rail mileage began.

 We went under US 30.